sohanhegde1/tictactoe-nakama/README.md

 ## How to test the multiplayer functionality

 ### Quick manual test

+**Render demo (fastest):** Open the deployed site on Render — `https://tictactoe-nakama-1.onrender.com/` — in **two different browser tabs** (or one normal + one incognito).
+Create a match from one tab and join from the other; you will immediately see the multiplayer functionality (realtime moves, turn enforcement, and match updates) without running anything locally.

 1. Start backend and frontend locally (or use the deployed frontend pointing to your running backend).
 2. Open the app in two browser windows (or one normal + one incognito).